Angela Tiatia: Career

 Tiatia intends her work to call attention to culture's interaction with the commodification of body and place brought on by neocolonialism.
 She said in 2018 that her art is meant to examine "how the Pacific body/place/experience has been stereotyped through images/media/popular culture/art over the last 150 years.
 Within this time frame, I explore ways in which I can challenge these stereotypes and create new narratives and imagery.
 As well as this, I also look at the universality of the human experience and the human condition that binds us all."

 Tiatia's focus on neo-colonialism also takes into account the increasing wealth gap in international economics.
 "The gradual nature of this growing inequality is deceiving because it normalises the problem - we don't notice the change because it's incremental," she said in 2014.
 Tiatia considers her work an opportunity to spark conversation about this issue.

 Tiatia has been casting the same actors in her films since The Fall, made in 2017, effectively building strong communities and lasting relationships.
 'Each work is an opportunity to check in on each other, the artist tells Ocula Magazine.

 In June 2018, Tiatia was awarded the Ravenswood Australian Women's Art Prize, the richest professional art prize for women in Australia.
 The award, valued at $35,000, was granted on the basis of Tiatia's video installation The Fall, a production inspired by the Fall of Singapore.
 In a single take, the five-minute film uses a cast of 30 performers, playing 60 characters, to tell the story of the 1942 battle in a full 360-degree navigation of the space, ending with Tiatia and her camera crew's own image.
 While the work was commissioned by the Australian War Memorial with the intention of telling a specific historical story, Tiatia also considered The Fall an opportunity to hold a mirror up to modern political turmoil.
 She wanted the project to be a reminder of the failings of history, and hoped that audiences would gain a new understanding of alternate historical outcomes as a part of their examination of the project.

 Her work has been spotlighted by several national and international exhibitions, including the National Museum of Singapore, the 57th Venice Biennale, and the Queensland Art Gallery.

-Tiatia's works are held in the collections of Queensland Art Gallery and the National Gallery of Victoria.